‘Jersey Shore’ Star Mike Sorrentino Shares Prison Story In New YouTube Series

 “All events depicted herein took place in Otisville Federal Correctional Facility,” said a second statement at the beginning of the video, then giving the official dates of Mike’s incarceration, January 15, 2019, through September 12 of the same year.

-This was supplemented by still images of Mike in prison with a fellow inmate, whose face was blocked out, along with a photo of the reality star with his Jersey Shore castmates Paul “Pauly D” DelVecchio and Vinny Guadagnino and posing alongside wife Lauren Sorrentino.
+This was supplemented by still images of Mike in prison with a fellow inmate, whose face was blocked out, along with a photo of the reality star with his Jersey Shore cast mates Paul “Pauly D” DelVecchio and Vinny Guadagnino.
+A photo of him alongside wife Lauren Sorrentino followed.

 The images were followed by a graphic of a stamp that states the name of the series.